mybigday/whisper.rn/README.md

 The `.mlmodelc` model files is load depend on the ggml model file path.
 For example, if your ggml model path is `ggml-base.en.bin`, the Core ML model path will be `ggml-base.en-encoder.mlmodelc`.
 Please note that the ggml model is still needed as decoder or encoder fallback.

-Currently there is no official way to get the Core ML models by URL, you will need to convert the ggml model to Core ML model folder by yourself.
+Currently there is no official way to get the Core ML models by URL, you will need to convert Core ML models by yourself.
 Please see [Core ML Support](https://github.com/ggerganov/whisper.cpp#core-ml-support) of whisper.cpp for more details.

 During the `.mlmodelc` is a directory, you will need to download 5 files: